Skip to main content

 M0 or M1a

-The cancer might or might not have grown into nearby tissues or organs (Any T) AND has spread to the lymph nodes deep in the chest cavity or the neck (N2) and might or might not have spread to the pleura (lining of the lung) or the pericardium (lining of the heart) (M0 or M1b).
+The tumor might or might not have grown into nearby tissues or organs (Any T) AND the cancer has spread to the lymph nodes deep in the chest or the neck (N2).
+It might or might not have spread to the pleura (lining of the lung) or the pericardium (lining of the heart) (M0 or M1b).

 OR